usefulalgorithm/usefulalgorithm/README.md

 - _Totality_, by Natural Information Society, Bitchin Bajas
 - _Only Dust Remains_, by Backxwash
 - _Žaltys_, by Raphael Roginski
-- _Koloss_, by Meshuggah
-- _We Live In A Society_, by Flume, JPEGMAFIA

 </details>